objectiveSee/DRWindowController/README.md

 DRWindowController
 =========

+*sometimes you just want to put things on top of things*

 An Objective-C / Cocoa Touch class for managing a vertical "stack" of UIViews and UIViewControllers.
 This is a useful alternative to adding additional UIWindows to an application or having an unorganized approach to adding subviews to the main UIWindow.
 The Z-position of views can be specified to let you arrange which views are in front of others.